cobuildlab/cobuildlab-web/src/pages/development-blog/conventions-to-create-a-react-application.md

 * Increase readibility by excluding error and edge conditions early on the code and letting focusing on the complex part of the function

+## **1.5) **

+Reduce visual noice by proxy components using the [Proxy Pattern]([https://cobuildlab.com/development-blog/react-patterns-proxy-pattern-for-components/](https://cobuildlab.com/development-blog/react-patterns-proxy-pattern-for-components/))

 ## **1.5) Pure functions**

-Reduce visual noice by proxy components using the Proxy Pattern

 ## **1.4) util functions over methods**

 # 2) File Structure